 - If you chose to keep your connector private, continue to Self Publish Your Private Connector.

-- Click View Status or the Overview tab to see the status of your connector review.
+- Click the View Status or the Overview tab to see the status of your connector review.
 You will also be sent email updates about your connector’s status in the review process.

 Note: To withdraw your connector from submission, open the connector.
 Click View Status.
 In the status window, click Withdraw.